Sofia Richie Appears Braless On Instagram, Flashes Legs In Thigh-Slit Dress

 Confirmation of Sofia’s presence at Kourtney’s 40th bash was made by Hollywood Life.
 Likewise, of Sofia wearing the black outfit seen on her Instagram.

 Tensions between Richie, Scott, and the eldest Kardashian sister have proven high in the past.
-Keeping Up With The Kardashians viewers initially saw Kourtney hesitant to accept the model into her co-parenting family situation, per Season 15 of the show.
+Keeping Up With the Kardashians viewers initially saw Kourtney hesitant to accept the model into her co-parenting family situation, per Season 15 of the show.
 With Sofia apparently invited to Kourtney’s party, the situation now seems more relaxed.

 Sofia was just 19 when she started dating Disick.
 She is 15 years his junior.
 In May 2018, a source told People that Kourtney had warmed to the model.